 The major challenge for treating brain cancer is the very important and accurate locating of the brain tumour.
 Since brain function involves a complex network of nerves, there is a high risk of surgical complication and potential for damaging normal brain function, which can be greatly reduced by making as small an incision as possible.
 Doctors will usually perform an MRI scan prior to giving the general anaesthesia for the surgery.
 During the operation, ultrasound neuronavigation monitors the tumour.
 Some tumours may not be entirely removable through such surgery, and so for these patients living tissue will be taken from the tumour for examination later, which will then provide the basis for neurosurgeons and oncologists to better evaluate subsequent treatment options.

 State-of-art surgical aids from recent years have boosted the precision of brain cancer treatments.
 The accuracy in the examination of brain tumour’s state has now reached 90%.
-However, for surgery to be carried out effectively and efficiently, the cooperation between the different specialties remains vital, which includes but is in no way limited to anaesthesiology, neurosurgery, medical oncology, and radiology.
+However, for surgery to be carried out effectively and efficiently, the cooperation between the different specialties remains vital, which includes but is in no way limited to anaesthesiology, neurosurgery, oncology, and radiology.

 Early intervention with prostate cancer may significantly increase the chance of successful treatment.
 The multidisciplinary treatment guidelines established jointly by the Hong Kong Society of Uro-Oncology and Hong Kong Urological Association share a similar view.
 It has been pointed out that should prostate cancer patients who are undergoing hormone therapy adopt chemotherapy concurrently under a multidisciplinary approach, they may have a more durable response to hormone therapy, extending survival for almost 20 months more than other treatment plans.
 This approach also allows better control over the tumour condition.